AdobeDocs/campaign-classic.en/help/interaction/using/interaction-best-practices.md

 Interaction in Adobe Campaign requires careful management to operate efficiently.
 You must find a balance between the number of contacts and the number of offer categories and offers.
 If those factors are not dealt carefully, your Adobe Campaign instance may encounter issues.

-You can find more detailed best practices, tips and tricks on managing offers and using the Interaction module on this [page](https://helpx.adobe.com/campaign/kb/offer-best-practices.html).

 ### Implementation {#implementation}

 Below are listed important elements that should be kept in mind when implementing and configuring interactions.